 If you want to bring the TensorFlow into your mobile applications there are some challenges you have to face.
 The neural network is big compared with the other classic machine learning models because deep learning you have to multiple layers.
 The total amount of the parameters and amount of the calculation is very large.

-You can remove the all the variables from the TensorFlow graph and convert it into the constants.
+You can remove all the variables from the TensorFlow graph and convert it into the constants.
 Once you have finish training you don’t have to those parameters in the variable.
 You can put everything into constant.
 Converting from variables to constants you can get much faster learning time.

 Quantization in TensorFlow